How to attach the tassel to your creation? Discover our tip!

 2. GLUE THE RECTANGLES TOGETHER

-Glue the rectangles together (using 3M double-sided).
+Glue the rectangles together (using 3M double-sided tape).

 - 1 with 3